 (3) Current Pension Value

-Another element then is the current pension value (aktueller Rentenwert).
+Another element then is the current pension (point) value (aktueller Rentenwert).
 This element is indexed to annual changes in the level of wages net of pension contributions and thus represents the current income situation in the country.
 This also means that the retiree and the applicant for pensions participate in the rising prosperity generated by the economy.
 This means that not only the current pension value is adjusted annually but also the ongoing pension benefits are indexed by the percentage the current value of a year has been adjusted in reaction to the year before.

 The current pension value as of July 1, 2017 is 31,03 € West Germany und 29,69 € East Germany.
 These differences between East and West have been fixed due to the different productivity rates and different income levels.
 By 2024 they have to be equalized.